[This post has been published in Spanish in Planeta Futuro-El País]

 Nine out of ten adolescents live in the developing world

-1.2 billion people aged between 10 and 19 years in the world today.
+There are 1.2 billion people aged between 10 and 19 years in the world today.
 These young people make up 8% of the world population and current projections forecast a 5% increase in this proportion by 2030.
-Despite the importance of this group, however, it was not until that adolescents were 2015 as a distinct grouping with particular rights and needs. included in the development agenda
+Despite the importance of this group, however, it was not until 2015 that adolescents were included in the development agenda as a distinct grouping with particular rights and needs.

 Nine out of ten adolescents live in the developing world.
 Because of its size and demographic importance, this subgroup will be crucial in the work undertaken to meet the goals defined by the 2030 Agenda for Sustainable Development.
 In fact, one of the best indicators of the success and sustainability of that agenda will be the living conditions achieved by these future adults—the children and adolescents of today—by the target date of 2030.